Pamoli/Udacity-DSND-Nanodegree-Capstone/README.md

 # Overview of the files:

 This repository contains one Jupyter notebook containing all the data exploration, feature engineering and the model building excercises, and the html version of the same.
+We've also included the data in .json format.

 # Requirements: